Key West Snorkeling Tip #4: Plan ahead and shop around!

 Staying at a B&B?
 You may ask your innkeeper about the best charter, but be advised that they are in the same boat with the street concierges.
 The big boys have gotten to them, too.
 I can’t blame the innkeepers.
 They can certainly use the extra dough, but you, the trusting tourist, may be getting the concierge’s ”spliff” of the day (not the Jamaican kind) instead of the trip you dreamed of.

 Well, I think you get the point.
 Now what can you do to insure you get what you pay for?
-First, just like I did in 1987, go to the waterfront.
+First, just like I did in 1987, go to the waterfront, get off the beaten path.
 Look at the boats you are interested in and talk to the crew, the owners, or anyone that looks like they can tolerate a hot day on the water.
 When you find the perfect charter, ask to speak directly with the owner or captain.
 They may not be able to book the trip, but they will give you the correct advice on who to book through.
 This alone can save you s0me money, because most boat owners would rather negotiate a 10 to 30% deal with our customers than pay out commissions to our competitors.
 Second, if you are so inclined, trust the social network.
 Look on Facebook and Tripadvisor.
 Read what is being said by people like yourselves.

 Hope this helps!
 See you on the waterfront!